erikjalevik/ts-electron-boilerplate/README.md

 `npm install typescript --save-dev`

 Then create a `tsconfig.json` containing options for how TypeScript will compile your source files.
+See [tsconfig.json documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and [TypeScript Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for reference.

 Since we're targeting Electron, which comes with a modern version of Chromium, we should be OK with using `"es6"` as target.